Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaWindow/docs/naming_scheme.md

 # KalaWindow Library Naming Scheme

 KalaWindow distributes prebuilt binaries with human-readable names so you can always tell which version and build configuration you are using.
-KWnd is the official shorthand for KalaWindow.
+KalaWindow is the official shorthand for KalaWindow.

 ## Versioning